Mihir-Naik/Car-Race/README.md

-#  Project 1: CAR RACE
+#  Project 1: TURBO RUSH

 ##Go for a race by clicking on this car [🏎](https://mihir-naik.github.io/Car-Race/)

----

 A car racing game similar to something that you probably grew up playing as a kid.
 Its really simple to play, just use your arrow keys to move your RED CAR 🚗 and avoid collision with traffic cars 🚙.
 The speed will increase as you continue to skillfully avoid collision and continue to race.
 As soon as you collide, your race ends.